GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E08_MythNotes.md

   * the *serpent queen of a great lake* - Pirate Lady / Pirate Queen.
 Helen's **post-doctorate thesis**. ... ... ... *"Pirate Queen" in Finnegans Wake refers to the legendary Irish sea captain Grace O'Malley (Gráinne Mhaol), whom James Joyce incorporates as the Prankquean, a pivotal, riddle-posing female figure*

+ToDo: why is a Polish little girl grown up in northern Africa in local dress?
+Maybe some hints or research on what other people have picked up. https://old.reddit.com/r/AcademicQuran/comments/132fhu2/does_islamic_law_have_any_requirements_for/ Qur'an 3:45-47, 19:16-21 { لَمْ يَمْسَسْنِي  , lesbians, بَشَرٌ } - I think Carol bedding with the hive mind has been consent for them to take the eggs in their "left behind" fallen off the fruit tree (her body) logic.
+But the magic potion of James Joyce, water of life, is the Tristan and Isolde potion to get past the Middle Ages censors - the "love potion" to bypass Church sensors with the year 1210 troubadours of Isolde and Tristan / King Mark story.

+&nbsp;

 &nbsp;

 &nbsp;